simonpoole/JosmFilterDoc/filter.md

 ### Copyright

-The contents of this file were originally extracted from JOSM code and are licensed on GPL terms, please see [the JOSM website](https://josm.openstreetmap.de/) and the accompanying LICENCE file for more information.
+The contents of this file were originally extracted from JOSM code that displays help on the search modal and are licensed on GPL terms, please see [the JOSM website](https://josm.openstreetmap.de/) and the accompanying LICENCE file for more information.